eniac/Flightplan/cpuBoosters/bmv2/README.md

 * commit `730986bd4dce83a121159d06beb08ffa961afdc7` of the [p4c](https://github.com/p4lang/p4c) repo

 though it will likely be applicable to newer revisions as well.

-If building the Memcached booster, `Vivado_HLS` is also required.
-Set the environment variable `XILINX_DIR` to be the parent directory of the `VIVADO_HLS` directory to properly build the Memcached booster.

 ## Build Process